snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/targets/kinesis.md

 Authentication is done via the [AWS authentication environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).
 Optionally, you can use the `role_arn` option to specify an ARN to use on the stream.

+## Throttle retries

+As of 2.4.2, the kinesis target handles kinesis throttling separately from all other errors and failures.
+It will back off and retry only the throttled records on an initial back off of 50ms, increasing by 50ms each time, until there are no more throttle errors.

 ## Configuration options